chanzuckerberg/sorbet-rails/README.md

 group](https://bundler.io/v2.0/guides/groups.html) of the `Gemfile`, not a specific environment group (eg. `development` only).

-- Relation class: Making the relations available at runtime (they are normally private constants, the gem makes them public)
-  - Examples: `User::ActiveRecord_Relation`, `User::ActiveRecord_AssociationRelation`
-- Model:
+- Model: The gem provides some helper method to a model to make type-checking easier:
   - `find_n`, `first_n`, `last_n`
   - `pluck_to_tstruct`
   - `typed_enum`

+- Model Relation:
+  - Make relation classes public.
+By default, relation classes like `User::ActiveRecord_Relation`, `User::ActiveRecord_AssociationRelation` are private
+  - Add type alias, eg `Model::RelationType`, to represents any type of relation of a model.

-- Controller: using `TypedParams`
+- Controller: use `TypedParams` to convert controller parameters to a typed structure

 In addition to `require`ing `sorbet-rails`, you must also run `bundle exec rake rails_rbi:custom`, which will produce the RBI for these runtime features.